whytekieran/Neo4J-Project/README.md

 #### **_1. Political Party Candidates_**

 This query will return the amount of Candidate nodes that represent each political party.
 This is accomplished by using Case Expressions.
-By writing the query in this way we greatly reduce the amount of thime the query takes this execute.
+By writing the query in this way we greatly reduce the amount of time the query takes to execute.
 This is compared to writing each pattern individually.

 ```cypher